CI/CD Practical Guide (Part 2): Complete Guide to Using and Building GitHub Actions and Self-hosted Runner

 steps:

-After committing the file to the main branch of the Repo, opening a new PR will automatically trigger GitHub Actions:
+After committing files to the repo’s main branch, opening a new PR will automatically trigger GitHub Actions:

 Execution Result

-Once completed successfully, if the PR has no Assignees, it will automatically assign the PR author and comment the message.
-(All actions are performed under the github-actions identity)
+After the execution is complete and successful, if the PR has no Assignees, it will automatically assign the PR author and comment a message.
+(All actions are performed using the github-actions identity)

-You can see that only the Size Label Job will execute, while the Auto Assignee Job was Skipped.
+You can see that only the Size Label Job runs, while the Auto Assignee Job is skipped.

-This task also has a pre-packaged Action available for reuse; you can refer to: pozil/auto-assign-issue.
+This task also has a ready-made Action for direct reuse, see: pozil/auto-assign-issue.

 Case — 3

-Automatically count the current number of PRs and how long they have been open every morning at 9 AM, sending notification messages to the Slack workgroup, and automatically closing PRs that have been open for over 3 months.
+Automatically count the current number of PRs and how long they have been open every day at 9 AM, then send a notification message to the Slack workspace.
+Also, automatically close PRs that have been open for more than 3 months.

 Result Image

-• GitHub Actions automatically triggers every morning at 9 AM
+GitHub Actions Automatically Triggered Every Day at 9 AM

-• GitHub script retrieves the list of open PRs and counts how many days they have been open
+GitHub script to get the list of open PRs and count how many days they have been open

 Repo → Actions → New workflow → set up a workflow yourself.